harrko/deepfake-detection/README.md

 # deepfake-detection

 This is the code for a deepfake detector.
 In a first step frames are extracted from videos.
-Then a classification model is trained on the frames.
+Then, the faces are detected and extracted in each frame.
+Finally, a classification model is trained on the frames.
 GradCam is used to visualize the activations.
-The code uses Tensorflow and OpenCV.
+The code uses Tensorflow, dlib and OpenCV.

 ![175mposed](https://user-images.githubusercontent.com/96559466/156283827-ac87dfbc-8c6b-4db6-bff3-8ee7e4afafcf.jpg) ![181mposed](https://user-images.githubusercontent.com/96559466/156283853-b125fb41-5e12-4c77-99e0-cec55957412a.jpg)